Diocese of Wilmington: 1985 to present

 During his tenure as bishop of Wilmington, Mulvee emphasized collegiality in his administration of the diocese, helped restructure the Delmarva Ecumenical Agency into the Christian Council of Delaware and Maryland's Eastern Shore, and founded three new missions and raised a fourth to parish status.
 Mulvee's tenure in Wilmington ended in 1995 when John Paul II named him as coadjutor bishop for the Diocese of Providence.

-John Paul II named Auxiliary Bishop Michael Saltarelli of the Archdiocese of Newark as Mulvee's replacement in Wilmington in 1996.
+John Paul II appointed Auxiliary Bishop Michael Saltarelli of the Archdiocese of Newark as Mulvee's replacement in Wilmington in 1996.
 During his tenure, Saltarelli oversaw an increase of over 60,000 Catholics in the diocese, ordained 23 priests and 47 permanent deacons, and constructed or renovated numerous churches, schools, and other facilities.
-After Saltarelli retired in 2007, Pope Benedict XVI named Auxiliary Bishop W. Francis Malooly of Baltimore to replace him.
+After Saltarelli retired as bishop of Wilmington in 2007, Pope Benedict XVI in 2008 named Auxiliary Bishop W. Francis Malooly of Baltimore to replace him.
 Malooly was criticized by some Catholic news outlets for refusing to withhold communion from then Vice President Joseph Biden due to his position on abortion rights for women.

-In 2009, the diocese filed for Chapter 11 bankruptcy in the face of financial liabilities from lawsuits regarding sexual abuse by priests.

-Malooly retired in 2021 and Pope Francis appointed William Koenig of the Diocese of Rockville Centre as the new bishop of Wilmington.
-As of 2023, Koenig is the current bishop of Wilmington.
+In 2009, the diocese filed for Chapter 11 bankruptcy in the face of financial liabilities from lawsuits regarding sexual abuse by priests.Malooly retired as bishop of Wilmington in 2021 and Pope Francis that same year appointed William Koenig of the Diocese of Rockville Centre as his replacement As of 2026, Koenig is the current bishop of Wilmington.

 Sexual abuse cases

 Joseph Curry, a former altar boy at St. Dennis Church in Galena, sued the Diocese of Wilmington in August 2008.
-Curry claimed that he had been sexually abused over 100 times by Reverend Edward B. Carley.
+Curry claimed that he had been sexually abused over 100 times by Edward B. Carley.
 The abuse started in 1981, when Curry was 10 years old.
 The lawsuit claimed that the diocese knew that Carley had sexually abused parishioners at St. Ann's Church in Wilmington during the 1950s and early 1960s.
 Carley died in 1998.
 Curry and the diocese settled the lawsuit in 2011 for $1.7 million.

-Also in August 2008, Mary Dougherty sued the diocese, claiming that Reverend Leonard J. Mackiewicz had attempted to rape her in 1966.
-The crime happened on the beach at Indian River Inlet at a Catholic Youth Organization event when Dougherty was in the eighth grade.
-She said that another priest saw the attack and pulled Mackiewicz off her.
-This act was the culmination of Mackiewicz grooming her for several months.
-The lawsuit also alleged the existence of nine other abuse victims of Mackiewicz.
-The diocese removed him from ministry in 1987.

-In 2011, a bankruptcy court approved a bankruptcy settlement plan for the diocese.
-Under the plan, 150 victims, including Mary Dougherty, were to receive an average payment of $310,000 each, totaling $77.425 million.
+In 2011, a bankruptcy court approved a settlement plan for the diocese.
+Under the plan, 150 victims were to receive an average payment of $310,000 each, totaling $77.425 million.
 The clergy accused of abuse were not identified.